aarch64devel/mxe/README.md

 A: Nope!
 This is meant for any distro just like the normal MXE, this repo just comes with patches and extras for ARM development.

 Q: What if I have trouble with a package while building for ARM64? \
 A: You can open an issue here, or try to fix it yourself if you wanted to.
-This repo is in it's early stages so response may be slow but we'll try and respond ASAP!
+This repo is in it's early stages so response will be slow but we'll try and respond ASAP!

 Q: What if I have more questions?? \
 A: As said, don't be afraid to open an issue for help.
 If the question is a good one, we will put it here that way more people do not have to dig through issues for help.

 Q: So what libraries don't work?
 (ARM question) \
-A: A good chunk, but bigger ones are working great and even have GLESv2 capabilities thanks to ANGLE!
+A: A good chunk - primarily SDL1 (no aarch64 support)/ SDL2 (NEON issue), GTK, libgcrypt (reason unknown atm) and a considerable more

 Q: So what libraries DO work?
 (ARM question) \
-A: ANGLE, GTK+ 2, GTK+ 3, SDL, SDL2, Qt5, QtWebKit, GLib, libffi, libjpeg, libxslt, libtiff, libpng, librsvg, dbus, PCRE, libtasn, libwebp, libxml, OpenSSL, liblzma, libexslt, libchromaprint, libav* (ffmpeg), json-c, json-glib, freetype, expat, fribidi, bzip2, libsamplerate, FFTW3, GStreamer (manual build), pthreads, and pixman (MPFR, MPC, and GMP will build, but need work)
+A: List of 12/06/2022 - glib, libsigc++, libxml2, libxml+, libgpg_error, bzip2, ccache, dbus, expat, gettext, jpeg, lame, libffi, libiconv, libpng, libsamplerate, libwebp, pcre, tiff, xz, zlib, cmake, icu4c / Others potentially work but have so far not been tested

 # Original README